jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dcd
+id: 5ddb965c65d27e1512d44dce
-title: Part 54
+title: Part 55
 challengeType: 0
-dashedName: part-54
+dashedName: part-55
 ---

 # --description--

+We want to add the class name `food-control` to the `foodInput` element.
+We will reference this class name when we remove these inputs later on.

+In addition to using the `setAttribute` method, we can also update the `classList` property to add a class name, like `myInput.classList.add('my-class)`.

-Set the `placeholder` property of the `foodInput` equal to `'food name'`.
+Add the class name `food-control` to the `foodInput` element.

 # --hints--